 This bypass can also be created with field supplied piping.
 The design piping must accommodate one module's worth of design flow, and be positioned so that the temperature and differential flow sensors sense active flow in the bypass mode.
-See Figures 15 and 16 on page 19 - Water Piping Configuration.
+(See Figures 18 and 19 on page 18 - Water Piping Configuration).
 The field supplied piped chiller/heater system bypass must be controlled by others.
 There are system communication delays, polling and network conflicts that strictly prohibit the use of ClimaCool sensors and controls for control of field supplied bypasses or other field supplied items.
-The recommended method is to control via differential pressure or gpm flow meters across the chilled water/ evaporator, hot water/condenser and source water systems.
+Recommended method is to control via differential pressure or gpm flow meters across the chilled water/evaporator, hot water/condenser water systems.